apache/apex-core/docs/application_packages.md

 ### Logging configuration

-Just like other Java projects, you can change the logging configuration by having your log4j.properties under src/main/resources.
+Just like other Java projects, you can change the logging configuration by updating your log4j.properties under src/main/resources.
 For example, if you have the following in src/main/resources/log4j.properties:
 ```
  log4j.rootLogger=WARN,CONSOLE